Protective clothing will shield you from the weather and protect you from injury should you fall. All protective clothing should display BSI Kitemark.

 A visor or goggles are vital to protect your eyes from wind, rain, insects and road dirt.

-All visors or goggles must comply with either:
+All visors or goggles must meet with either:

 - a British Standard and display a BSI Kitemark

-- a European standard which offers a level of safety and protection at least equivalent to the British Standard and carry a mark equivalent to the BSI Kitemark (ECE 22-05)
+- a European standard which offers a level of safety and protection at least equal to the British Standard and carry a mark equal to the BSI Kitemark (ECE 22-05)

 You should not wear tinted glasses, visors or goggles if you are riding in the dark or in conditions of poor visibility.